Why Local? The Benefits of Eating Local

 Our farm (Mountain Flower Farm) produces herbs and vegetables for the store and to use in the cafe.
-We also compost all of our food waste on our farm.
+We compost all of our pre-consumer food waste.

 What we can’t grow ourselves on our small farm we buy as locally as we can.

 Good Buddy Farm